Skip to main content

 5. The industrial sweep

-As components mature, Town Planners move in.
-Large platforms will bundle "good enough" copies of standalone AI tools, not out of malice but because evolution drives every product toward utility.
-Founders feel the squeeze, yet the answer is not despair—it is to map faster than the market evolves.
-Anticipate which components commoditise next and reposition before the crowd realises.
-Strategy is movement, not marketing copy.
+As components mature, the Town Planners move in.
+Large platforms will bundle "good enough" copies of standalone AI tools, not out of malice, but because evolution drives every product toward becoming a utility.
+Founders will feel the squeeze, but the answer is not to despair.
+It's to map faster than the market evolves.
+Anticipate which components will commoditise next and reposition your business before the crowd realises what's happening.
+Strategy is about movement, not marketing copy.

 6. Leading through acceleration